Evolution of birds: Current evolutionary trends in birds

 Evolution generally occurs at a scale far too slow to be witnessed by humans.
 However, bird species are currently going extinct at a far greater rate than any possible speciation or other generation of new species.
 The disappearance of a population, subspecies, or species represents the permanent loss of a range of genes.

 Another concern with evolutionary implications is a suspected increase in hybridization.
 This may arise from human alteration of habitats enabling related allopatric species to overlap.
 Forest fragmentation can create extensive open areas, connecting previously isolated patches of open habitat.
 Populations that were isolated for sufficient time to diverge significantly, but not sufficient to be incapable of producing fertile offspring may now be interbreeding so broadly that the integrity of the original species may be compromised.
 For example, the many hybrid hummingbirds found in northwest South America may represent a threat to the conservation of the distinct species involved.

 Several species of birds have been bred in captivity to create variations on wild species.
 In some birds this is limited to color variations, while others are bred for larger egg or meat production, for flightlessness or other characteristics.

 In December 2019 the results of a joint study by Chicago's Field Museum and the University of Michigan into changes in the morphology of birds were published in Ecology Letters.
 The study uses bodies of birds which died as a result of colliding with buildings in Chicago, Illinois, since 1978.
-The sample is made up of over 70,000 specimens from 52 species and span the period from 1978 to 2016.
+The sample is made up of over 70,000 specimens from 52 species and spans the period from 1978 to 2016.
 The study shows that the length of birds' lower leg bones (an indicator of body sizes) shortened by an average of 2.4% and their wings lengthened by 1.3%.
 The findings of the study suggest the morphological changes are the result of climate change, demonstrating an example of evolutionary change following Bergmann's rule.